 These vegan meatballs taste so similar to regular meatballs that you won’t even miss the meat!
 They’re jam-packed with flavor and texture, they’re seriously delicious!

 Italian lentil quinoa meatballs are really easy to assemble, they’re packed with protein, and they bear a striking resemblance to real meatballs.
 They’re delicate, with big Italian flavor and baked to toasty perfection.

 Once you’ve assembled the ingredients in a large bowl, you absolutely have to dive in and mix with your hands– just like with regular meatballs.
 If you close your eyes, the consistency is very similar to mixing real meatballs.
 Don’t forget to take off your rings!

 Lentil Quinoa Meatballs: Substitutions

-I’ve also made these lentil quinoa meatballs with almond flour in place of the blended sunflower seeds.
+I’ve also made these lentil quinoa meatballs with almond flour or pumpkin seeds in place of the blended sunflower seeds.
 The almond flour gives them a delicious nutty flavor, but sunflower seeds are very inexpensive so I usually will pick those up instead of the almond flour.
 We’re on a budget after all.

 I served the lentil quinoa meatballs with linguine and tomato basil sauce, but you could use them for “meat” ball subs, or shape them into bigger patties for lentil burgers.
 I’ll definitely be using the leftovers to make some quinoa lentil meatball sandwiches this week.